What This Clause Means

 Utilities Markup Is Often Disclosed Only in Lease Exhibit Language

 Utilities markup provisions are rarely prominently disclosed.
 They often appear in exhibits defining how utilities are calculated, in a 'building services' exhibit, or in a separate addendum to the main lease body.
 Tenants who focus on the main lease body may miss the provision entirely.
-Look specifically for: 'Tenant shall pay for electricity at Landlord's applicable rates, which may include a service and administrative charge'; 'Landlord may charge a gross-up factor to account for master metering and redistribution costs'; or 'Tenant's utility costs shall include a 12% administrative fee.'
+The telltale phrases: 'Tenant shall pay for electricity at Landlord's applicable rates, which may include a service and administrative charge'; 'Landlord may charge a gross-up factor to account for master metering and redistribution costs'; or 'Tenant's utility costs shall include a 12% administrative fee.'
 These phrases mean you're paying more than what the utility company actually charges.

 Sub-Metering Versus Direct Metering Changes Your Options

-How to Negotiate Utilities Markup Provisions
+How Utilities Markup Provisions Are Commonly Negotiated

 State Laws on Utility Resale Vary Significantly

-• Cap any permitted markup at 5% maximum, not 10–15%
+- Negotiated leases cap any permitted markup at 5% maximum, not 10–15%

-• Include utilities in CAM at cost, subject to audit rights
+- Lower-risk leases include utilities in CAM at cost, subject to audit rights

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

-• Cap any permitted markup at 5% maximum, not 10–15%
+- Any permitted markup capped at 5% maximum, not 10–15%

-• Include utilities in CAM at cost, subject to audit rights
+- Utilities in CAM at cost, subject to audit rights

 Example Language: Bad vs. Better